khaykindima/IsraeliCoinsCount/README.md

 * **Modular Configuration**: Key parameters are centralized in `config.py`, and class names are defined separately in `classes_names.yaml`, decoupling the project logic from the dataset structure.
 * **Flexible Data Handling**: Supports automatic data splitting by ratio or using pre-defined `train/valid/test` folders.
 The script can also recursively discover `images`/`labels` folders in nested subdirectories.
-* **Image Quality Checks**:
+* **Advanced Image Quality Checks**:
-    * **Blur Detection**: Automatically analyzes input images for blurriness using Laplacian variance and logs a warning for low-quality images that may lead to inaccurate detections.
+    * **Blur Detection**: Automatically analyzes input images for blurriness using Laplacian variance and logs a warning for low-quality images.
+    * **Darkness Detection**: Checks for underexposed images by calculating the average pixel intensity and warns if an image is too dark.
+    * **Sharp Angle Warning**: Warns if an image was likely taken from a sharp angle by analyzing the aspect ratio of a significant percentage of detected objects.
-    * **Edge Detection Warning**: Logs a warning for detected coins that touch the edge of the image, as their detection may be unreliable.
+    * **Cut-off Coin Detection**: Logs a warning for detected coins that touch the edge of the image, as their detection may be unreliable.
 * **Advanced Post-Processing**: Includes a customizable pipeline to improve model accuracy by filtering predictions based on:
     * Per-class confidence thresholds.
     * Bounding box aspect ratio.
     * Optimized Non-Maximum Suppression (NMS).
-* **In-Depth Evaluation**: The evaluation script generates a multi-sheet Excel report comparing model performance before and after the post-processing pipeline, providing deep insights into the model's behavior.
+* **In-Depth Evaluation & Comparison**: The evaluation script generates a multi-sheet Excel report comparing model performance before and after the post-processing pipeline.
+It can also evaluate multiple models in a single run, generating a side-by-side summary report for easy comparison.
 * **Error Analysis**: Automatically saves images of incorrect predictions (False Positives and False Negatives) for visual inspection and debugging.
 * **Automated Cloud Workflow**: Includes a Kaggle notebook for automated setup, training, evaluation, and results packaging on cloud GPUs.
 * **Reproducible Environments**: Provides dedicated environment files (`ultralytics_wsl_env.yml` and `ultralytics_win_env.yml`) for reproducible setups on both Linux/WSL and native Windows.